Server-Side Tracking

 currency: 'USD'

-- It will record the transaction
+- Your server records the transaction

-- Hashing personal data
+- Server hashes personal data (

 {